xcp-ng/xcp-ng-org/docs/management/time-synchronization.md

 ## 🌐 Isolated networks {#isolated-networks}

-Hosts without access to the internet cannot reach the public NTP pool, and the symptom is the same as having no sources at all: `chronyc sources` lists servers that never leave the `?` state.
+Hosts without Internet access cannot reach the public NTP pool.
+The result is the same as having no sources at all: `chronyc sources` lists servers that never leave the `?` state.

-On such a network, point `/etc/chrony.conf` at a time source that hosts can actually reach, such as an appliance on the same network or a local server that is itself synchronized.
+On such networks, point `/etc/chrony.conf` at a time source that hosts can actually reach, such as an appliance on the same network or a local server that is itself synchronized.

 ## 🎱 Pools {#pools}

 Keep every host in a pool synchronized, ideally against the same sources.
-A host whose clock disagrees with the pool master is not merely inconvenient: clock synchronization is one of the requirements for joining a pool in the first place, alongside the others listed in [Pool Requirements](../../installation/requirements#pool-requirements).
+A host whose clock differs from the pool master is not just inconvenient: clock synchronization is one of the requirements for joining a pool, along with the other requirements listed in [Pool Requirements](../../installation/requirements#pool-requirements).